xmos/sw_usb_audio/doc/rst/prog_modification.rst

 Example: Changing Output Format
 -------------------------------

-You may wish to customize the digital output format e.g. for a CODEC that expects sample data right-justified with respect to the word clock.
+Customising the digital output format may be required, for example, to support a CODEC that expects sample data right-justified with respect to the word clock.

-To do this you need to alter the main audio driver loop in ``xua_audiohub.xc``.
-After the alteration you need to re-test the functionality.
+To achieve this, alter the main audio driver loop in ``xua_audiohub.xc``.
+After making the alteration, re-test the functionality to ensure proper operation.

 Hint, a naive approach would simply include right-shifting the audio data by 7 bits before it is output to the port.
 This would of course lose LSB data depending on the sample-depth.